MicrosoftDocs/Viva/Viva/insights/manager-insights/plans.md

 ## Plan participants' experience

-The actual work of change is done by your team through MyAnalytics.
+The actual work of change is done by your team through Viva Insights.
 The group or team who you are included in a plan have the opportunity to change workplace habits for the better.

 During a plan, these participants receive or can view the following items.

-### MyAnalytics dashboard
+### Dashboard

-The [MyAnalytics dashboard](../personal/use/dashboard-2.md) is a constantly available resource for MyAnalytics users.
+The [Dashboard](../personal/use/dashboard-2.md) is a constantly available resource for users.
 In addition to its standard content, the dashboard also includes a new participant section during a plan.
 This section contains information such as recommended habits and the participant's progress against the plan goals, similar to the following:

 ![Participant's dashboard.](../images/wpa/tutorials/dashboard-prog-partic.png)

 ### Digest emails

-All MyAnalytics and Viva Insights users receive a biweekly [digest emails](../personal/use/email-digests-3.md).
+All Viva Insights users receive a biweekly [digest emails](../personal/use/email-digests-3.md).
 In addition to the standard content, the participants digests will also include a section that summarizes their progress in the plan.

 ### Inline suggestions